taitruong/blog/_posts/blog/2017-08-24-sentinent-ai-minecraft.md

 	<figcaption>The Wayfarer Series from Becky Chambers.</figcaption>
 </figure>

-Third layer is what my kids are obsessing at the moment: Minecraft ...
+Third layer is what my kids are obsessing at the moment: [Minecraft](http://minecraft.org) ...
 I got my oldest son the book [Minecraft Modding with Forge: A Family-Friendly Guide](https://www.amazon.com/Minecraft-Modding-Forge-Family-Friendly-Building/dp/1491918896) and ever since then I have been on the hook helping him programming [Minecraft Mods](https://github.com/alx365/minecraft_mods) in Java.
 And I - quite literally - got back into the game myself.
 And I have to admit that I am impressed by the creative freedom and extensibility of that game, lemding itself for so much more than just building blocks.
-From [Quantmechanics](http://qcraft.org/about/) to [space travel](https://micdoodle8.com/mods/galacticraft/) to [programmable computer](http://www.computercraft.info), the variety and creativity is just mind bogling.
+From [Quantmechanics](http://qcraft.org/about/) to [space travel](https://micdoodle8.com/mods/galacticraft/) to [programmable computer](http://www.computercraft.info), the variety and creativity is just mindboggling.

 <figure>
 	<img src="/blog/images/sentinent-ai-minecraft/qcraft.png" alt="qcraft">